-On models with the Bluetooth functionality^{}, double-click 🔜 (B / M) on the taskbar to display the Wireless Device Switch window.
-Select the Enable 2.4 GHz Wireless LAN check box and click OK.
+On models that support the Bluetooth functionality and/or the IEEE 802.11a/b/g standard, double-click [18] (18] on the taskbar to display the Wireless Device Switch window.
+Select your desired wireless option(s) and click OK.

-- 3 Click Start and then Control Panel.

-- 4 Click Network and Internet Connections.

-- 5 Click Network Connections.
-The Network Connections window appears.

-- 6 In the right panel under LAN or High-Speed Internet, double-click Wireless Network Connection.
-The Wireless Network Connection window appears.

-- 7 Select the network you want to use.

-- 8 Enter the Network Key.

-- 9 Click Connect.

-- After 30 seconds, the connection is established.

-- See the online Specifications to see whether your model supports the Bluetooth functionality.
+- 3 Click Start and then Control Panel. - 4 Click Network and Internet Connections. - 5 Click Network Connections.The Network Connections window appears. - 6 In the right panel under LAN or High-Speed Internet, double-click Wireless Network Connection.
+The Wireless Network Connection window appears. - 7 Select the network you want to use. - 8 Enter the network key. - 9 Click Connect.
+After 30 seconds, the connection is established. - See the online Specifications to see whether your model supports the Bluetooth functionality and/or the IEEE 802.11a/b/g standard.